 |World Public Opinion||6||Internship or Fieldwork (optional)|

-Courses are taught in English.
+Courses and workshops are taught in English.
 Instruction is offered in residence only for the first two semesters.
 The third and fourth semester are offered as a mix of online and in residence.
 Students have a wide array of options to design their own program.
-A minimum of two semester stay at Salamanca is required.
-Choices for distance online learning are available.
-Study/work-away programming also available.

 Traditionally, development studies have focused on economics, institutions, politics, culture, degrees of dependency, levels of industrialization, and the availability of natural resources.
 Scholars have long acknowledged that the creation of new technology shapes developmental strategies, the construction of intentional power, and the structure of the global system.
 Yet for a long time the specific study of technological innovation and the production of science in connection to development and international relations was not a key component of intentional relations theory and globalization studies.
 This has totally changed.
 The profound transformations occurring in the international system over the past 25 years have created new rules and world patterns.
 This has made apparent that the production of innovation and technology shapes developmental strategies and the global hierarchy of power.
 It has also alter the way we look at international relations.
 Therefore, one of the most important topics in the current global agenda is the outstanding role that Science, Technology and Innovation (STI) play in the International System.
 Science, technology, and innovation is an activity that generates economics richness, political power, leverage, business, and levels of development.
 It is a key force that shapes the New World Order in the Post-Cold War period.